-According to the risk model, the Group Chief Risk Officer first identifies priority risk areas with regard to strategic objectives and guidelines as per business plan (key value drivers, such as raw materials/commodities, economic scenario, currency exchange rates, technological innovation, balance of customer portfolio, competitor monitoring, etc.), and defines the reference economic-financial parameters for risk and impact measurement (impact on revenues, EBIT, cash flow, etc.) where applicable.
-Managers at the business unit and local levels are required to validate/supplement exposures within the priority risk areas identified beforehand and submit the corresponding risk mitigation plans to help finalise the global Sogefi Group ERM Report.
-This method ensures that the following elements are defined and kept up to date at all times:
+More specifically, the Group's Chief Risk Officer is to first prioritise risk areas within the risk model based on the strategic goals and guidelines defined in the business plan (key value drivers) (such as raw materials/commodities, economic situation, exchange rates, technology innovation, customer portfolio balancing, competitor monitoring, etc.), and define reference economic-financial parameters to measure risks and their impact (impact on revenues, EBIT, cash flow, etc.) where applicable.
+Managers at a business unit and local level are then required to validate/supplement exposure findings in the identified priority risk areas and submit risk mitigation plans to help complete the overall Sogefi Group ERM Report.
+This method ensures that the following elements are in place and kept constantly up to date:

 - target levels of exposure to priority risks;

-- risk management strategies in line with existing risk attitude (risk transfer, reduction, avoidance, mitigation);
+- risk management strategies in line with existing risk attitude (transfer, reduce, eliminate, mitigate risk);

-- action plans and management guidelines to keep exposure levels within target limits.
+- action plans and management approaches to keep exposure levels within target limits.

-Sogefi Group ERM Report findings are also used to define the Internal Audit's Action Plan adopting a risk-based approach in line with international best practice.
-The Internal Audit's Action Plan is prepared on an annual basis based on the findings of the assessments performed within the Enterprise Risk Management process, and focuses on those areas that are determined to be associated with higher risk after such ERM assessments.
+The findings of the Sogefi Group ERM Report are also used to define the Internal Audit Action Plan adopting a risk-based approach, in line with international best practice.
+In detail, the Internal Audit Action Plan is defined yearly based directly on the findings of the assessments made as part of the Enterprise Risk Management process, and focussing on highest-risk areas identified by the ERM assessments.

-For more details of the risk assessment method and the tasks and functions involved in the company's Control and Risk System, please refer to the “Code of Conduct of Sogefi S.p.A.” attached to the “Annual Report on Corporate Governance” for the year 2014, available at www.sogefigroup.com.
+For more details of the risk assessment method and the tasks and functions of the corporate Control and Risk System please read the “Code of Conduct of Sogefi S.p.A.” attached to the “Annual Report on Corporate Governance” for the year 2015 available at www.sogefigroup.com.